cmrtdev/b.cmrt.dev/content/posts/unlock-debian-with-tpm2.md

 ## Step 2: /etc/crypttab

-Right, I forgot to tell the system that we want to unlock with TPM2.
+Right, I forgot to tell the system that we want it to unlock with TPM2.

 Let's edit `/etc/crypttab` and change this line (my root device is `/dev/nvme0n1p3`)